polyseam/platform-engineering/docs/cndi/README.md

 # CNDI – Self-Hosted Infrastructure Services in minutes

-**CNDI** (Cloud-Native Deployment Infrastructure) is a completely free and open-source framework for deploying and managing cloud-native applications on Kubernetes in any environment.
+**CNDI** is a completely free and open-source framework for deploying and managing cloud-native applications on Kubernetes in any environment.
 It provides a holistic approach to cluster management, encompassing infrastructure provisioning, application deployment, GitOps automation, and Day-2 operations.
 In short, CNDI gives you the **ease-of-use of a PaaS** while you retain full control of your stack in your own cloud with no license fees. 🚀

 Developers can use CNDI to quickly provision **production-ready** Kubernetes clusters _and_ deploy popular services on them (like databases, analytics, or